ox-it/talks.ox/docs/source/http_api/endpoints/series.rst

     :param id: The unique slug identifier for the series
     :type id: string

+    The response can be either in XML or JSON dependent on the 'accept' header in the request.

     :statuscode 200: Series found
     :statuscode 404: Series not found